-Behavior reward charts are free printables created mainly by parents and teachers to promote positive behavior among children.
-They work on the basis of behavioral modification and use methods such as the ‘star chart,’ which entails rewarding positive behaviors with stars, stickers, or points.
+Behavior Reward Charts are free printables created mainly by parents and teachers to promote positive behaviour among children.
+They work based on behavioural modification and use methods such as the ‘star chart,’ which entails rewarding positive behaviours with stars, stickers, or points.

 Download Free Behavior Reward Chart Printable